 These questions will remind you of the power you have in negotiating and accepting work, plus the fact that you can say “no” to work that will clearly be dissatisfying from the get-go.

-While you focus on adopting a growth mindset, Wingspan can handle the busywork that comes with freelancing — become a member and enjoy a streamlined invoicing process.
+While you focus on adopting a growth mindset, Wingspan can handle the busywork that comes with freelancing.
+Start your free 30-day trial membership and enjoy a streamlined invoicing process.

 You Might Also Like: